-As part of Intellectual Ventures' Global Good initiative, the Institute for Disease Modeling (IDM) is committed to improving and saving lives in developing countries through the use of quantitative analysis.
+As part of Intellectual Ventures' Global Good initiative, the Institute for Disease Modeling’s (IDM) mission is to utilize and promote quantitative analysis to inform and guide global efforts to control and, in particular, to eradicate infectious disease.
 IDM has grown from a small project focused on malaria eradication to an independent center shaping strategies and building innovative tools to accelerate the eradication of infectious disease by the global health community.
 Currently, IDM is working on disease transmission dynamics for malaria, polio, tuberculosis, HIV, pneumonia, typhoid, and more.

 IDM's advancements in modeling provide a powerful framework to study both the spread of disease and alternative eradication strategies.
 Malaria research centers on how to combine existing and novel tools to robustly achieve elimination in varying epidemiological settings.
 The Institute's polio effort is focused on supporting the Global Polio Eradication Initiative and achieving a robust and successful polio eradication.
 Work on HIV and TB addresses efficacy and effectiveness of treatment programs and the potential impact of new strategies and tools to significantly reduce the prevalence and burden of these diseases.
 IDM's extensive algorithmic research and development supports modeling efforts, stochastic simulation, and elimination programs.

 The Institute also focuses on creating powerful and innovative disease modeling and data analysis tools and software to help the global health community evaluate the combination of health policies and intervention strategies.
 EMOD, IDM's flagship modeling software, supports disease campaign planning, data gathering, new product development, and policy decisions with an emphasis on providing tactical and strategic support to enable global health programs to move beyond control to eradication.